 What is already clear

-The official workbook lists Saran Media International Limited in Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine, and the downstream consumer-facing routes are already visible enough to plan around without guessing a fake direct stream.
+The official workbook lists Saran Media International Limited in Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine, and the downstream viewer-facing routes are already visible enough to plan around without guessing a fake direct stream.

 FIFA World Cup 2026 Schedule - Key Dates